Signs of Drug Addiction

 - There is continued alcohol and/or drug use despite knowledge of having a persistent or recurrent social, psychological, or physical problem that is caused or exacerbated by the use of alcohol and/or drugs.

-- There is marked tolerance: need for markedly increased amounts of alcohol and/or drugs in order to achieve intoxication or desired normal effect, or markedly diminished effect with continued use of the same amount.
+- There is marked tolerance: need for markedly increased amounts of alcohol and/or drugs in order to achieve intoxication or desired normal effect.

 - There is characteristic withdrawal symptoms present from the use of alcohol and/or drugs, with delayed or discontinued use.